matthewgalloway/salary_predictions/README.md

-# dataiku_interview
+# Interview

-This repo contains the code used for the dataiku interview the structure is as follows:
+This repo contains the code used for an interview take home i was required to do, the structure is as follows:

 1. The visualisations and modelling are stored in the notebook.